Vindelfjällen Nature Reserve: Management and regulation

 In Sweden, the creation and management of nature reserves is the responsibility of municipalities and/or counties.
 In this case, the county of Västerbotten is responsible for the management of Vindelfjällen.
 The entire area of the reserve belongs to the state.

 The rules establishing what is allowed and what is forbidden varies from one reserve to another and are set individually when creating each reserve.
 Among the rules of the Vindelfjällen reserve, it is forbidden to build infrastructure or exploit the forest.
 It is forbidden to visit the Marsivagge valley between May 15 and August 1 so as to not disturb the birds.
-It is also forbidden to drive a motor vehicle outside the areas designated for this purpose, with the exception of activities related to reindeer husbandry by Sami.
+It is also forbidden to drive a motor vehicle outside the areas designated for this purpose, with the exception of activities related to reindeer husbandry by Sámi.
 In particular, snowmobiling is allowed on the snowmobile paths, as well as several areas around Ammarnäs and Hemavan, south of Lake Tärnasjön and Kirkjesålandet and Giertsbäcksdalen.
 Hunting small animals (small mammals or birds, especially ptarmigans) is allowed in the reserve.
 Hunting is permitted only when the reindeer are not present, to avoid disturbing their breeding.
 Hunting season is regulated according to the population of the species, especially ptarmigan, which is continuously monitored: if the population drops to a certain level, hunting is temporarily prohibited.
 Hunting elk is only allowed in the mountains and only to residents of the mountain.
 Fishing is also permitted.
 Sport fishing is regulated by the granting of fishing licenses, the number is calculated based on the capacity of the river or lake.
-The mountain residents and the Sami have the right to fish with nets for personal consumption, but only in large productive lakes.
+The mountain residents and the Sámi have the right to fish with nets for personal consumption, but only in large productive lakes.

 Management measures are determined at the creation of the reserves and updated at regular intervals (typically several years).
 For the Vindelfjällen reserve, the county provides a detailed inventory of large mammals and birds; done annually for some species.
 Similarly, coniferous forests and birch trees as well as other "plants of interest" are inventoried regularly.
 The county also ensures that tourism infrastructure is well maintained.